Davros2014/DeveloperNotes22/Vue3/Vue Basics.md

 	<div v-else-if="isAlsoVisible" /div>
 	<div v-else class=last box/div>

+#### v-show

+If the visibility status shows a lot, it might be best to use v-show, it does not remove an element from the DOM but adds 'display: none' to the element to hide.
 ### v-cloak

 Will hide elements before the page is loaded - should be added to main app.
 When page is loaded v-cloak is removed fropm the #app element